chaoss/augur/docs/source/quick-start.rst

 We recommend that you test your instance using 50 or fewer repositories before undertaking a more substantial data collection.
 When you do take on more collection, you can "collect data faster" by adding additional tokens to the `worker_oauth` table in the `augur_operations` schema and increasing the number of workers for the pull request and GitHub worker blocks in the `augur.config.json` file that generates at install.

+Take a look at `Deployment <deployment/toc.html>`_ if you'd like to setup a web server or `Collecting Data <getting-started/collecting-data.html>`_ if you'd like to configure your data collection workers.